1jour1vin

 Sweet Jurançon wine

-How should you enjoy Jurançon wine?
+How do you enjoy Jurançon wine?

 How can you tell if a wine is from Jurançon?

-The Jurançon wine region is located in the Pyrénées-Atlantiques department, around Jurançon and Monein, in an area west and south of Pau.
+The Jurançon wine region is located in the Pyrénées-Atlantiques department, around Jurançon and Monein, in an area to the west and south of Pau.
 The Jurançon appellation encompasses a total of 25 municipalities that have held AOC status since 1936.

 For more information, visit the website at Jurançon